 Q: How will you be providing updates to customers and vendors?

 A: All communication will be provided via email through our Incident Response Program that is currently being utilized for routine and emergency notifications to customers, while adhering to federal HIPAA and Privacy Act guidelines.
 The Incident Response communication network operates remotely, and there is no anticipated interruption in service to the network.

 Q: How committed is Netrality to responsiveness and risk mitigation from a pandemic perspective?

-A: 100% of our engineering staff is OSHA-10 certified and trained to recognize risks and adhere strictly to operating procedures focused on health and safety.
-Additionally, we maintain a Safety Committee of employees dedicated to championing safety-related causes.
-As such, the Netrality environment is accustomed to heightened vigilance for health and safety concerns.
+A: All of our engineering staff is OSHA-10 certified and trained to recognize risks and to adhere strictly to operating procedures focused on health and safety.
+Additionally, we maintain a Safety Committee of employees dedicated to championing safety-related causes and concerns.
+As such, the Netrality environment is accustomed to heightened vigilance regarding health and safety on-site.

-A: Work-from-home policies are being rolled out market-by-market based on local circumstances.
-Our employees supporting on-site operations, project management, and security of our data centers, continue to report to and work on-site.
-Should CDC guidance relative to any of our markets change, we are prepared to implement reduced staffing plans at the applicable facilities and operate with alternating teams to ensure no interruption in service and operation.
+A: Work-from-home policies are rolled out and remain in force market-by-market based on local circumstances.
+Our employees supporting on-site operations, project management, and security of our data centers, continue to work on-site.
+Should CDC guidance relative to any of our markets change, we are prepared to implement reduced staffing plans for impacted facilities and to operate using alternating teams as to ensure no interruption in service and operation.

 This FAQ document is not intended to be exhaustive; if you have further questions please contact firstname.lastname@example.org.

 As the country and world face unprecedented challenges due to the COVID-19 pandemic, we recognize the strains placed on so many within our communities.
 As such, we are proud to announce that Netrality Data Centers has committed a total of $100,000 to charitable organizations to support those struggling in our communities.
 Learn more about the organizations in our markets that we have partnered with here.